soft-eng-practicum/softdev2-resources/content/workshops/jquery/_index.md

 While most features available in jQuery are also available with standard JavaScript, jQuery's methods are often easier to use and more concise.

 One additional benefit of using jQuery methods is that they take subtle browser differences into account.
-Specifically, a jQuery method might be implemented differently on Chrome vs Internet Explorer 11 in order to achieve the same effect.
+Specifically, a jQuery method might be implemented differently on Chrome vs IE 11 in order to achieve the same effect.
 If you use plain JavaScript you would need to take these browser differences into account yourself in order to achieve the same level of cross browser compatibility.

 ---